marcosrioj/cryptoforecasting/README.md

 - SELL      — bearish
 - STRONGSELL— strongest bearish signal

-Signals derive from model deltas and indicator heuristics using conservative cutoffs and a "strong" multiplier (default x3).
+Signals derive from model deltas and indicator heuristics using conservative cutoffs.
+The implementation uses a base threshold in basis points (`BUY_BPS` / `SELL_BPS`, default 15 bps) and a larger `STRONG` multiplier (default x5) so STRONGBUY/STRONGSELL are harder to reach.

 Timeframe signals map to multipliers (STRONGBUY=+2, BUY=+1, FLAT=0, SELL=-1, STRONGSELL=-2).
-The aggregate `vote` across timeframes produces the overall decision (STRONGBUY/STRONGSELL when confluence is strong, otherwise BUY/SELL/FLAT).
+Aggregation (how the overall decision is computed):

+- `vote = sum(weight[tf] * multiplier(sig_tf) for tf in available_timeframes)`
+- `total_weight = sum(weights for available_timeframes)`
+- STRONG overall requires a larger fraction of aligned weight: the code now uses 70% of the available weight (instead of 60%) to classify `STRONGBUY`/`STRONGSELL`.

+This combination (larger base threshold, higher STRONG multiplier, and a 70% overall confluence requirement) reduces how often STRONG* signals appear and favors clearer, high-confidence alerts.

 ## Files